pandas-dev/pandas/doc/source/development/extending.rst

 With this overview in hand, you hopefully have the necessary information in order to develop rich, full-featured ExtensionArrays that seamlessly plug in to pandas.
+EA support is still being actively worked on, so if you encounter a bug, or behaviour which does not behave as described, please report it to the team.

 .. important::
     You are not required to provide implementations for the full complement of Series